-the analysis of DSGE models has suggested.5 In particular, it does not suffice that the objective and constraints of the exact problem be continuously differentiable a sufficient number of times, that the solution to the LQ approximate problem imply a stationary evolution of the endogenous variables, and that the exogenous disturbances be small enough (though each of these conditions is obviously necessary, except in highly special cases).
-An approach that simply computes a second-order Taylor-series approximation to the utility function and a first-order Taylor-series approximation to the model structural relations in order to define an approximate LQ problem - what we shall call "naive LQ approximation" - may yield a linear policy rule with coefficients very different from those of a correct linear approximation to the optimal policy in the case of small enough disturbances, as the example of optimal dynamic tax policy considered in Benigno and Woodford (2006a) shows.6
+than might be expected, as noted for example by Judd (1996, pp. 536-539; 1998, pp. 507-508).
+In particular, it does not suffice that the objective and constraints of the exact problem be continuously differentiable a sufficient number of times, that the solution to the LQ approximate problem imply a stationary evolution of the endogenous variables, and that the exogenous disturbances be small enough (though each of these conditions is obviously necessary, except in highly special cases).
+An approach that simply computes a second-order Taylor-series approximation to the utility function and a first-order Taylor-series approximation to the model structural relations in order to define an approximate LQ problem - the approach criticized by Judd (1996, 1998) that we have elsewhere (Benigno and Woodford, 2006a) called "naive LQ approximation" - may yield a linear policy rule with coefficients very different from those of a correct linear approximation to the optimal policy in the case of small enough disturbances.5